2985578957/flex_extract/For_developers/Sphinx/source/Documentation/input.rst

 .. _ref-controlling:

 Controlling
-    The main tasks and behaviour of ``flex_extract`` are controlled by its Python scripts.
-There are two top-level scripts, one for installation called install_ and one for execution called submit_.
+    The main tasks and the behaviour of ``flex_extract`` are controlled by the Python scripts.
+There are two top-level scripts, one for installation called install_, and one for execution called submit_.
-    They can interpret a number of command line arguments which can be seen by typing ``--help`` after the script call.
+    They interpret a number of command-line arguments which can be seen by typing ``--help`` after the script call.
 Go to the root directory of ``flex_extract`` to type:

     .. code-block:: bash